mjfwest/swat-em/doc/source/gui.rst

 :math:`a`
     Number of possible parallel winding circuit.
 (In most cases a is equal to t)

+:math:`r`
+    Radial force modes excited by the winding.

 :math:`symmetric`
     True, if all phases are identically and shifted by a constant angle